Family Link Disclosure for Parents of Children under 13 (or applicable age in your country)

 Your child will be able to browse a wide variety of content in the Google Play Store, including titles for apps, movies, books, and music.
 When setting up supervision for your child’s account, you should review and adjust your child’s Google Play settings based on what you think is right for them.
 Keep in mind, these settings depend on maturity ratings provided by third parties that can be incomplete or improperly assigned, so your child may still see listings for content that you consider inappropriate regardless of the settings you choose.
 Your child may request content that is designed or intended for more mature audiences, or share information and communicate with others using third-party apps installed on their device, so you should use your discretion when deciding what to approve.
 For example, they can share photos or videos through third-party apps.
 Regardless of the approval settings you choose for your child's purchases and downloads, you won't be asked to provide approval in some instances, such as if your child: re-downloads an app or other content; installs an update to an app (even an update that adds content or asks for additional data or permissions); or downloads shared content from your Google Play Family Library.

-You can block apps so that they are no longer accessible on your child’s Android device by tapping the “Apps” card in Family Link, selecting the app you want to block and toggling “Allow App” to off.
+You can block apps so that they are no longer accessible on your child’s Android or ChromeOS devices by tapping the “Apps” card in Family Link, selecting the app you want to block and toggling “Allow App” to off.
 The App will then be hidden, but not deleted from your child’s device, unless you unblock it.
 If you delete or uninstall an app from your child’s device, your child will be able to reinstall it without additional approval.
 You can also use Family Link to review the app permissions for your child’s apps.

 Privacy Notice for Google Accounts Managed with Family Link, for Children under 13 (or applicable age in your country) (“Privacy Notice”)